 In the art world, a similar process occurs: artists use raw materials transforming them into works of beauty.
 The creative journey is ongoing, ever evolving.
 The matter is transfigured and given meaning, often portraying a set of values, a culture, a moment in time, a place.

 There is extensive literature (Costello 1998, Stanziola 1999, Walesh 2001, Goss 2000, etc…) corelating arts with social capital creation and better community cohesion.
-Cities with a higher concentration of cultural and artistic activities tend to exhibit better civil engagement, stronger social bonds and lower crime and unemployment rates.
+Cities with a higher concentration of cultural and artistic activities tend to exhibit better civil engagement, stronger social bonds, as well as lower crime and unemployment rates.
 Through our art patronage, we aim to foster creativity, dynamism and cultural diversity within the Mauritian community.
-We help our local artists evolve and radiate their influence on our environment.
+We help our local artists evolve and project their influence on our environment.